 Coal plants and mines in Afsin-Elbistan

 In January, 2013, the UAE's state power company TAQA signed an agreement with Turkey's state-run EÜAŞ for $12 billion worth of power plants and coal mines in the Afsin-Elbistan region -- a project with a combined power generation capacity of up to 7,000 MW.
 Taqa will acquire and expand the existing 1,400MW Afsin-Elbistan B power station and develop several new power plants and associated mines in sectors C, D, E, and G of the Afsin-Elbistan region.
 Turkey reportedly favors the mining and burning of the lignite coal in the region to reduce imports of natural gas.

 Hattat plants and mines

-In April 2012, Hattat Holding AS, a Turkish group with interests in mining, auto, and energy, signed an agreement to build three power plants each with a capacity of 660 megawatts for $2 billion with China Power Investment Corporation (CPIZ) and Avic International.
+In April 2012, the group now known as Hattat Holding Energy Group, a Turkish group with interests in mining, auto, and energy, signed an agreement to build three power plants each with a capacity of 660 megawatts for $2 billion with China Power Investment Corporation (CPIZ) and a subsidiary of AVIC.
 The agreement includes developing coal mines for $300 million in Bartin in northern Turkey where the plants will be located.
 The plants will be coal-fired.

 In May 2013 Hattat Holding and China-based Harbin Electric International signed a deal to build a 2,640 megawatts (MW), $2.4 billion coal plant in Amasra, northwestern Turkey.